noire-chan/MCsniperPY/README.md

 <img src="https://i.imgur.com/pdB8Y8P.png">

-If you have more files than this don't worry, the sniper has most likely been updated since this guide was written.
+If you have more files than this, don't worry; the sniper has most likely been updated since this guide was written.
-If your folder doesn't have a file called `accounts.txt`, then create one.
+If your folder doesn't have a file called `accounts.txt`, then you'll have to create one manually.

 ### Installing dependencies